 We have all heard about avian influenza for a long time now.
 But suddenly, with this disease striking its first pet cat casualty in the Western Hemisphere in February, there is a new wave of pet owner questions and concerns.
-To answer your questions, Healthypet.com has compiled the most current information from the World Health Organization, the U.S. Department of Agriculture’s Animal and Plant Health Inspection Service, and the Cornell Feline Health Center.
-This is an emerging issue in which new developments may occur quickly, so be sure to check the Healthypet.com website for updates.
+Here is a compilation of information from the World Health Organization, the U.S. Department of Agriculture’s Animal and Plant Health Inspection Service, and the Cornell Feline Health Center.

 Can the H5N1 strain of avian influenza be transmitted from birds to cats?

 Yes.
 This scenario has been documented in research studies in which domestic cats were fed H5N1-infected raw chicken.
 Also, in February 2006, a domestic cat in Germany died from avian influenza.
 The cat was located in a region where more than 100 wild birds had died from the virus.
 It is suspected that this cat contracted the virus from feeding on an infected bird.
 In addition to Germany, domestic cat infections have been reported in Austria, France and Bankok.

 Living in North America, how much of a threat does avian influenza pose to my cat?

 There currently are no reported cases of avian influenza in North America.
 Thus, there is no immediate threat to cats contracting avian influenza in North America.
 The Cornell Feline Health Center further advises, “If H5N1 or an equally harmful influenza virus were to appear, the safeguards established by governmental agencies should help prevent the kinds of outbreaks that have occurred in other parts of the world.
 For these reasons, the risk to cats in this country is considered very low.”